persistenceOne/pstake-native/x/lspersistence/spec/08_params.md

 ## UnstakeFeeRate

 It is the fee rate that liquid stakers pay when they liquid unstake.
-When liquid unstake is requested, unbonded by subtracting the UnstakeFeeRate from unbondingAmount, which remains the DelShares of LiquidStakingProxyAcc, increasing the value of netAmount and bToken.
+When liquid unstake is requested, unbonded by subtracting the UnstakeFeeRate from unbondingAmount, which remains the DelShares of LiquidStakingProxyAcc, increasing the value of netAmount and stkToken.
 Even if the `UnstakeFeeRate` is zero, a small loss may occur due to a decimal loss in the process of dividing the staking/unstaking amount into weight of liquid validators, which is also accumulated in the netAmount value like fee.

 ## MinLiquidStakingAmount